indimail/indimail-mta/README.md

 $ sudo service indimail start
 ```

-NOTE: I myself use RPMs for deploying indimail-mta on my own services and do not use `create_services`.
+NOTE: I myself use RPMs for deploying indimail-mta on my own servers and do not use `create_services`.
 It is possible that it may not include few steps added recently in the pre/post install scripts written for the RPM/Debian builds.

 # Binary Packages Build